 “Love and Borders.”
 (Draft of 2/5/2021) This paper argues for open borders from the second love command, making heavy use of variations on Michael Huemer’s widely discussed “Sam and Marvin” thought experiment (from his “Is There a Right to Immigrate?”
 Social Theory and Practice, Vol. 36, No. 3 [July 2010], pp. 429-461).
 Comments welcome.

 “Love and Prisons: In Defense of Abolition.”
 A love-based argument for prison abolition.
 Coming soon.

 “Love and the State: In Defense of Christian Anarchism.”
 A love-based defense of Christian anarchism.
 Coming soon.

 “Love and Praxis.”
-An explication of Jesus following as practice of a way, comprising intentional community, contemplative prayer, voluntary poverty, radical hospitality, peacemaking, nonviolent direct action, and the works of justice and mercy.
+An explication of Jesus following as practice of a way, comprising intentional community, contemplative prayer, voluntary poverty, radical hospitality, peacemaking, nonviolent direct action, and the works of mercy.
 Coming soon.